xxoolm/LuaNode/README.md

 node.restart();
 ```

-You can add your own Lua modules to LuaNode at will, visit the LuaNode [wiki page](https://github.com/Nicholas3388/LuaNode/wiki "LuaNode Wiki") for detail.
+You can add your own Lua modules to LuaNode at will, visit the LuaNode [wiki page](https://github.com/Nicholas3388/LuaNode/wiki "LuaNode Wiki") for more details.

 HOW TO BUILD For `ESP32/ESP8266`: